 Hunt For New Coronavirus Treatments Includes Gene-Silencing And Monoclonal Antibodies

 Viral infections can be very hard to treat.
-Just ask anyone who has a bad case of flu.
+Just ask anyone who has a bad case of the flu.

-That's not deterring research groups around the world from looking for an effective therapy against the new coronavirus, although they know it won't be easy.
+But that's not deterring research groups around the world from looking for an effective therapy against the new coronavirus, although they know it won't be easy.

 "Every virus is sort of like a dysfunctional family," says Dr. Mark Denison, a virologist at Vanderbilt University School of Medicine.
 "They're dysfunctional in their own unique ways."